subbuworkspace/SQL-Fraud-Detection-Bank-project/README.md

 Analyzed transactional data to identify patterns indicative of fraudulent activity, enhancing the accuracy of fraud detection models.
 Utilized SQL queries to extract and visualize high-risk transactions, supporting data-driven decision-making in fraud prevention.

+There is a lack of public available datasets on financial services and specially in the emerging mobile money transactions domain.